 Kai did not stay to hear her elaborate.
-He leapt out of the room and made his way down the hall.
+He leaped out of the room and made his way down the hall.

 “Where are you going?”
 Cynthia yelled after him—and Nic.

-Nic had gotten up around the same time Kai passed through door.
-He was following Kai in that rapid pace.
+Nic had gotten up around the same time Kai passed through the door.
+He was following Kai at that rapid pace.